A HISTORIC PRESERVATION ADVOCATE IS BORN

 My heart’s purposes are to help you restore & preserve your bungalow so that it can be enjoyed, delight & teach for the next 100+ years & to inspire you to seek your own soapbox from which you can speak old house.
 Every day the wrecking ball performs its dirty deed.

-You can be an historic preservation advocate & a hero for our built cultural heritage.
+But my overriding purpose is to encourage & teach you to be an historic preservation advocate & a hero for our built cultural heritage.
 Visit this page to find a group that you join & help.